NNrico/Cava_in_camisa/README.md

 #### Players round rule:
 Whoever wins the middle deck plays first!

+## Found any sequence?
+No, it is likely that it does not exist.
+But one can still search for the longest game possible.

+## Longest game found?

 main_check.cpp carica deckprova1.txt e deckprova2.txt e gioca una partita con quelli